Alejio20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: Removes all letters c and C from input
 21-reverse: Reverse its input
 22-users_and_homes: Displays all users and their home directories, sorted by users based on the /etc/passwd file
+100-empty_casks: Finds all empty files and directories in the current directory and all sub-directories